NeverWalkAloner/django3/README.md

 docker-compose exec web python manage.py createsuperuser
 ```

-Open Open http://127.0.0.1:8080/swagger/ in the browser and use superuser username password.
+Open http://127.0.0.1:8080/swagger/ in the browser and use superuser username password.